10 Data Science Competitions for High School Students

 Competition Date: March 3rd, 2023 - March 6th, 2023

-Before you take part in a data science competition, you should consider learning the fundamentals of it.
-Veritas AI is founded by Harvard graduate students and through the programs, you get a chance to learn the fundamentals while collaborating on real-world projects.
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
 You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
 In the past year, we had over 1000 students learn data science and AI with us.
-You can apply here
+You can apply here!

 Image Source: Kaggle Logo